Delhi: Curbs imposed on diesel generators, dust control measures to be enforced to control pollution

 The air quality in the national capital plummeted to the ‘very poor’ category, leading to the second stage of a graded action plan taking effect.

-As the air quality in Delhi plummeted to a “very poor” category on Monday, the Commission for Air Quality Management Commission for Air Quality Management in the National Capital Region and the adjoining areas imposed restrictions under phase two of the Graded Response Action Plan, or GRAP.
+As the air quality in Delhi plummeted to the “very poor” category on Monday, the Commission for Air Quality Management Commission for Air Quality Management in the National Capital Region and the adjoining areas imposed restrictions under phase two of the Graded Response Action Plan, or GRAP.

 In this stage, the use of diesel generators is banned, except for essential services such as hospitals and public transport.
 Authorities are required to strictly enforce dust control measures at construction and demolition sites.